The 3 Tell-Tale Signs That Your Almond Milk Has Gone Bad, According to Food Safety Experts

 1. It smells sour

-Once it spoils, the packaging may expand or puff up, Modell says.
+Once almond milk spoils, the packaging may expand or puff up, Modell says.
 Swollen packaging can be indicative of microbial growth due to carbon dioxide gas release from microorganisms inside the product.
-As such, if you notice this occurring with the bottle of almond milk sitting in your fridge, it may be time to part ways.
+If you notice this occurring with the bottle of almond milk sitting in your fridge, it is probably time to part ways.

 Homemade

 Modell says that homemade almond milk or a fresh bottle from a local purveyor will typically go bad sooner than its store-bought counterparts since it doesn’t contain any additives to help preserve it.
-Expect a lifespan of five to seven days.
+Expect a lifespan of five to seven days, max.

 Is it okay to drink expired almond milk?

-According to Craig, it's important to distinguish the difference between an expired and spoiled product.
-"Shelf life is not a measurement of food safety, but [rather] of food quality," he says.
-In other words, Craig explains that the "expiration date is a measurement of when the food is of the highest quality in taste, texture, smell, and so on, when stored properly."
-But it's a fine line to toe.
+Craig says it's important to distinguish the difference between an expired and spoiled product.
+He says that expiration date is essentially an estimate of when the the food will no longer be of the best quality (think: taste, texture, smell, etc.) if stored properly.
+But an expired product may technically still be safe to eat.
+A spoiled product, meanwhile, has developed bacteria that could make you sick—and that can happen sooner than a product's expiration date if it hasn't been stored properly (say, your fridge temperature is too warm).
 "That isn’t to say milk past its expiration date might not make you feel great if the bacteria count inside is very high, but that’s different than food-borne illnesses like salmonella, listeria, E.coli, etc.," Craig says.

-There are other factors that can also impact the freshness of a product.
-"It’s also important to note that a product not stored correctly will change that shelf life anyway.
-Even unopened dairy milk left at a warm temperature won’t make it to its expiration date," Craig explains.
+There are other factors that can impact the freshness of a product.
+"A product not stored correctly will change that shelf life anyway.
+Even unopened dairy milk left at a warm temperature won’t make it to its expiration date," Craig says.

 According to Craig, the colder you can keep an almond milk carton, the better.
 "It’s best to keep it cold.
 That means only taking it out for use and making sure to keep the door of your refrigerator closed so it maintains that steady temperature," he says.
 He also recommends not leaving the lid off for long, to help reduce the "exposure to the environment and potential bacteria around it."